GENIVI/navigation/src/navigation/README.md

 ## How to build
 ### From scratch
-A script allows to clone the third parties code (i.e. positioning and navit) and rebuild all ./clone_and_build.sh
+A script allows to clone the third parties code (i.e. positioning and navit) ./update_third_party.sh
 ### Build
 A script allows either:
 to clean and rebuild all (including invoking cmake)